w3f/polkadot-wiki/docs/learn-crosschain.md

 A smart contract that exists on parachain A will route a message to parachain B in which another smart contract is called that makes a transfer of some assets within that chain.

-Charlie executes the smart contract on parachain A which initiates a new interchain message for the destination of a smart contract on parachain B.
+Charlie executes the smart contract on parachain A which initiates a new cross-chain message for the destination of a smart contract on parachain B.

-The collator node of parachain A will place this new interchain message into its outbound messages queue, along with a `destination` and a `timestamp`.
+The collator node of parachain A will place this new cross-chain message into its outbound messages queue, along with a `destination` and a `timestamp`.

 The collator node of parachain B routinely pings all other collator nodes asking for new messages (filtering by the `destination` field).
 When the collator of parachain B makes its next ping, it will see this new message on parachain A and add it into its own inbound queue for processing into the next block.